collocations.org

 He recalled a similar incident 14 months earlier.

-She described the incident as outrageous. | They all laughed as he recounted the amusing incident.
+They all laughed as he recounted the amusing incident.

-discuss, talk about | play down
+discuss, talk about

-the government''s desire to play down the incident
+the government's desire to play down the incident

 report